Posted on Friday, January 3rd, 2025 at 9:00 am

 In Illinois, battery charges are not something you can shrug off.
-One bad move in the heat of the moment—a slap, a shove, or something more—can quickly turn into a criminal case that impacts your record, reputation, and freedom.
+One bad move in the heat of the moment—a slap, a shove, or something more—can quickly turn into criminal case charges and penalties that impact your record, reputation, and freedom.
 It does not matter if it is a misdemeanor or a felony—the stakes are high.
 The sooner you know what you are up against, the better chance you have to protect yourself.
-This guide breaks down the basics of Illinois battery laws, the penalties you could face, and how aggravated battery is different than simple battery.
+This guide breaks down the basics of Illinois battery laws, the penalties you could face, and how aggravated battery differs from simple battery.

 What Is Battery Under Illinois Law?